-The retained two parking spots shown the indicative left, could sketch. be supplemented by reinstalling 3 previously removed on-street bays on Burford Street.
+The two retained parking spots shown on the indicative sketch, left, could be supplemented by reinstalling 3 previously removed on-street bays on Burford Street.
 This project is further outlined under Section 3.5.8.

 3.1.6.
 BURFORD STREET PEDESTRIAN STOP-OFF